reasonml/reasonml.github.io/docs/null-undefined-option.md

 [@bs.module "MyConstant"] external myId: Js.Nullable.t(string) = "myId"
 ```

-To create such a nullable string from our side (presumably to pass it to the JS side, for interop purpose), do:
+To create such a nullable string from our side (presumably to pass it to the JS side, for interop purposes), do:

 ```reason
 [@bs.module "MyIdValidator"] external validate: Js.Nullable.t(string) => bool = "validate";